paulveillard/cybersecurity-keycloak/README.md

 # Keycloak
-> An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositorie, technical guidelines and important resources about Open Source Identity and Access Management solution Keycloak.
+> An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Open Source Identity and Access Management solution Keycloak.

 ## About Keycloak
 What is [Keycloak](https://github.com/paulveillard/cybersecurity-keycloak/blob/main/keycloak.md)?